 5) Check your Domain Name

-Receiving a cease and desist order is a lot more frustrating and troubling than finding out that your domain name of choice is taken.
+Receiving a cease and desist order is much more frustrating than discovering that your first-choice domain name is unavailable.
 That’s why you should cross-reference your intended domain name with the United States Patent and Trademark Office before making a final decision.

 It’s a good idea to check your roofing company domain name against other databases and be on the safe side.
-There are many online databases you can use to make sure that you won’t run into any legal trouble when your roofing website goes live.
+You can use many online databases to ensure you won’t get into legal trouble when your roofing website goes live.